Technica-Engineering/vector_blf/README.md

 * File Append
 * There is currently no transition between little/big endian.
 Current support is only for little endian machines.
 * There should be setter/getter methods instead of direct member variable access.
 Also for bit settings.
+Use std::chrono for all times
-* All return pointers should be of type std::unique_ptr to make ownership clear
+* All return pointers should be of type std::unique_ptr to make ownership clear.
-* use std::chrono for all times
-* Plausibility checks for length fields
+* Plausibility checks for length fields.
+Check all length and version fields of compliance with original files.
 * There are hints which strucure might get extended.
 Parser should be prepared for it.

 # Test sources

 * events_from_converter/*.blf have been converted from asc files using original converter under Windows. binlog API version was 3.9.6.0.
 * events_from_binlog/*.blf have been generated using the binlog library under Windows.